HI-FRIENDS-SDC2/hi-friends/docs/installation.md

 ### Podman

-To run the workflow with podman you can bild the image from our repository and using our dockerfile:
+To run the workflow with podman you can build the image from our repository using our dockerfile:

 #### Build the image: